DanEdens/DansHammerSpoon/README.md

    - Ensures hyper+F hotkey correctly opens or focuses Finder
    - See [Hotkey-Fix.md](docs/Hotkey-Fix.md) for details

+## Recent Updates

+- **Added Cursor with GitHub Desktop Integration**: Open projects in both Cursor IDE and GitHub Desktop simultaneously with hyper+g, ensuring final focus on Cursor while also updating GitHub Desktop with the selected project path.

 ## Contributing

 When contributing to this project: